eirmax/Biome-Makeover-Continuation/README.md

 Curseforge ([Forge](https://www.curseforge.com/minecraft/mc-mods/biome-makeover-forge), [Fabric](https://www.curseforge.com/minecraft/mc-mods/biome-makeover))
 [Modrinth](https://modrinth.com/mod/biome-makeover)

+## What is this?

 ## Contributing
+This is a port of Biome-MakeOver to new versions of Fabric and NeoForge.
+Biome-MakeOver is archived and will no longer be developed.
+This is the same continuation (I hope) of its development.
+All actions are legal in accordance with the MIT license

 ### Code
 We do accept contributions for bug fixes, but will likely reject any feature contribution.